 - If you forget to take them in the morning, continue treatment the next morning at the usual dosage.

 More serious reactions (such as anaphylaxis) are uncommon.
-However, predicting who might have serious reactions is difficult.
+Predicting who might have serious reactions is difficult.
 Patients are normally advised to:

 - Remain in their doctor's surgery for at least 30 minutes after injection.

-- Avoid exercising for at least three hours afterwards.
+- Avoid exercising for at least three hours after treatment.

 - Avoid some heart and blood pressure medications including beta blockers such as metoprolol or propranolol.
-It is important to talk to your doctor if starting any new medications while on AIT.
+It is important to talk to your doctor if starting any new medications while on allergen immunotherapy.

 - Taking a non-sedating oral antihistamine before the injection may reduce the risk of side effects and may be recommended by your doctor.

-It is important to inform your doctor about any reactions you may have experienced after your last injection and any new medications you are taking (such as eye drops, new heart/blood pressure tablets), or if you become pregnant.
+It is important to inform your doctor about any reactions you had after your last injection and any new medications you are taking (such as eye drops, new heart/blood pressure tablets), or if you become pregnant.

 Common side effects include irritation, minor swelling or itching inside the mouth, and stomach upset/nausea.
 This can be controlled by temporarily reducing the dose or taking a non-sedating antihistamine beforehand.
 These side effects generally resolve after the first few weeks.